Enhanced Capabilities and Deeper OS Integration

 - Improved Background Processing: Expect more robust options for background tasks, such as periodic background sync and background fetch, making PWAs even more reliable for tasks that require persistent operation.

 - Better UI/UX Parity: As CSS and HTML evolve, PWAs will be able to offer richer and more fluid user interfaces, potentially including access to native UI elements or transitions, further blurring the lines between web and native.
-This is an important step, much like ensuring user experience in the Metaverse.

-Major operating systems like Windows, macOS, ChromeOS, and Android are increasingly supporting PWAs as first-class citizens.
+Increased Adoption by Major Platforms: Major operating systems like Windows, macOS, ChromeOS, and Android are increasingly supporting PWAs as first-class citizens.
 This includes better integration with app stores, improved discoverability, and more seamless installation experiences.

 PWAs in Niche and Enterprise Environments